raspberrypilearning/microbit-plot-graph/en/step_1.md

 })
 ```

-Inside the `0` to the right of the `plot bar graph`{:class='microbitled'} block, you will need to write the maximum value to be recorded to the graph.
+Inside the `0` to the right of the `plot bar graph`{:class='microbitled'} block, you will need to add the maximum value to be plotted on the graph.

-In this example, 1023 mg has been used.
-This value will be different for other sensors.
+In this example, 1023 has been used.
+This value is the maximum mg that can be sensed, but this value will be different for other sensors.

 ```microbit
 loops.everyInterval(500, function () {